Aobasi4/AdventOfCode2025/README.md

 # Day 4:

 Part 1:
-- Super simple again, just check every adjacent position and track
+- Super simple again, just check every adjacent position and track.
+Initially I forgot that @ were the only valid TP rolls so
+- The answer was to large, fixed it

 Part 2:
 - A little trickier, but easy to solve with Recursion

+# Day 5:

+Part 1:
+- Simple enough to check each value in the ranges.

+Part 2:

+- First tried to use Math (end-start+1) but this failed because of overlap
+- Attempted Brute force but this also failed even using a set for O(1) lookups
+- Finally rembered interval union w sorting and used that to solve the brute force problem